orthecreedence/cl-async/README.md

 for complete information on these.
 They correspond 1 to 1 with [\*default-event-handler\*](#default-event-handler) and [\*catch-application-errors\*](#catch-application-errors).
-Setting them when calling `start-event-loop` is really jsut a convenience to cut down on `setf`s.
+Setting them when calling `start-event-loop` is really just a convenience to cut down on `setf`s.

 ### event-loop-exit
 Exit the event loop.
 This will free up all resources internally and close down